eueliseeu/eueliseeu/README.md

 I really like the program to invent new and expressive things, especially in the Graphic Designer part, I like to travel a lot in arts and try different things.

-Also most of my time still can't change, I spend playing League of legends.
-Sorry!

 - I intend to change this as soon as possible.

 ### What do I want to achieve?